translatecn/.github/profile/README.md

-Learn about open source projects and add comments.
+Learn about open source projects.